For most of us, Amazon is the place to buy products online.

 Just imagine how much money do you need to start a Private Label Business on Amazon?

-While private labeling and FBA are great ways to scale your business to millions in revenue, you should do retail arbitrage to start.
+While private labeling and FBA are great ways to scale your business to thousands in revenue, you should do retail arbitrage to start.

 Anyway, you have to start, and with retail arbitrage, you go risk-free.

-By now, I will guide you through 4 steps you need to take to start a retail arbitrage business on Amazon.
+By now, I will guide you through 4 steps you need to follow to start a retail arbitrage business on Amazon.

 Here’s the step-by-step process: